Support and Resources for Students

 • 24/7 virtual crisis counseling is available.
 Students can call CAPS at (517) 355-8270 and press “1” at the prompt to speak with a crisis counselor any time.
 Additional crisis resources are available on the CAPS Crisis page.

-• MSU Health Care Psychiatry is offering free services to the campus community.
+• MSU Health Care Psychiatry also offers services to the campus community.
 The clinic is located at 909 Wilson Road, Room B119.
 Call 517-353-3070 Monday–Friday, 8 a.m.–5 p.m.
+Check with your insurance provider to confirm what services are covered under your plan.

 • Uwill | Crisis Resources for students